PacktPublishing/Penetration-Testing-with-Raspberry-Pi-Second-Edition/README.md

 #Penetration Testing with Raspberry Pi - Second Edition
 This is the code repository for [Penetration Testing with Raspberry Pi - Second Edition](https://www.packtpub.com/networking-and-servers/penetration-testing-raspberry-pi-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781787126138), published by Packt.
 It contains all the supporting project files necessary to work through the book from start to finish.
 ##Instructions and Navigations
-All of the code is organized into folders.
+All of the command is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter 2.

-The code will look like the following:
+The command will look like the following:
 ```
 xz –d kali-2.1.2-rpi2.img.xz
 ```